 Two dynamics are at play:

-- A difficult competitive decision The second dynamic is the negative incentive for banks to provide a platform for their would-be competitors.
-FX in the US and Australia remains a high-margin, capital-light business for banks – why help disrupt that?
-BUT…regulatory changes are allowing more payment companies to seek e-money and banking licenses.
+However, regulatory changes are allowing more payment companies to seek e-money and banking licenses.
 On top of this, payment rails disruption continues at a fast pace.
-Specialist companies (Earthport, Ripple, Transpay) are challenging the correspondent banking model and other payment companies have set up their own banking networks (Transfermate, OFX, and others).
+Specialist companies (Earthport, Ripple, Transpay) are challenging the correspondent banking model and other payment companies have set up their own banking networks (Transfermate, OFX and others).
 This increased ability for companies to plot their own path outside of the traditional banking environment will inevitably elicit a response.
 Watch this space.